SpiridonDumitru/MyCodes/README.md

 MyCodes
-different parts of one bigger project
+different parts of one bigger project.
+A work in progress.